BlastWind/unfooling-blog-snippets/bash-history-analysis/readme.md

 # Bash History Analyzer
 What are your most used commands, the longest commands you have written...?
 Run the bash history analyzer to find out.
-Only works if you have a a `.bash_history` like file.
+Only works if you have a `.bash_history` like file.

 Here's the accompanying [blog post](https://unfooling.com/analyzing-my-11k-bash-commands/).